 - Office management: Nocturia - minimum of 3 cases

-- Office management: UTI - minimum of 3 cases
+- Office management: Anorectal disorder - 5 cases

 - Office management: Hematuria - minimum of 3 cases

-Neurogenic Lower Urinary Tract Dysfunction and Urinary Retention/Incomplete Emptying; Bladder and Myofacial Pelvic Pain; Urinary Tract Injury; Vaginal, Urethral and Periurethral Pain
+Neurogenic Lower Urinary Tract Dysfunction and Urinary Retention/Incomplete Emptying; Bladder and Myofacial Pelvic Pain; Vaginal, Urethral, and Periurethral Pain; UTI and Hematuria

 - Surgical Management – list all surgical procedures